Course: Genocide and Group Hostility

 Case presentation: Accountability strategies in Rwanda

-The ICTR was an ad-hoc tribunal with a specific mandate limited to Rwanda, separate from the permanent ICC.
-The ICTR was created by United Nations Security Council Resolution 955 in 1994, distinct from the ICC, which was established under the Rome Statute.
+The ICTR was an ad-hoc tribunal with a specific mandate limited to Rwanda.
+It was created by United Nations Security Council Resolution 955 in 1994 and was distinct from the ICC, which was established under the Rome Statute.

-Rwanda employed different types of courts to prosecute the people involved in genocide, such as its national court system and its Gacaca courts.
+Rwanda employed different types of courts to prosecute the people involved in the 1994 genocide, such as its national court system and grassroots Gacaca courts.

 Gacaca courts were based on traditional forms of Rwandan justice.
 Local communities came together and created grassroots courts.
-Gacaca courts dealt with individuals who were remorseful for their involvement in the genocide.
+The Gacaca courts dealt with individuals who expressed remorse for their participation in the genocide.

-The Gacaca courts processed almost two million cases for genocide before they closed in 2012.
+Throughout their existence, the Gacaca courts processed almost two million cases for genocide.

 Case presentation: The Srebrenica Genocide

 Legal accountability is not sufficient to bring justice after atrocity crimes.
-Without comprehensive restoration processes, those harmed by atrocities and those who perpetrated them may not be able to live positively and move on.
+Without comprehensive restoration processes, those harmed by atrocities and those who perpetrated them may not be able to coexist.

 Case presentation: The Yazidi Genocide

-No international tribunals have been established for the prosecution of the people involved in the Yazidi genocide.
-Establishing such a tribunal would be difficult since Iraq is not a signatory state of the Rome Statute, meaning that the ICC cannot be directly involved.
-However, national courts, decisions, and trials for both perpetrators and victims (in Iraq and Germany) have taken place.
+No international tribunal has been established for the prosecution of the perpetrators of the Yazidi genocide.
+Since Iraq is not a signatory state to the Rome Statute, the ICC cannot be directly involved.
+Nevertheless, individual trials have been held in Iraq Germany, and Sweden.

 Women as actors for restoration and justice - Ashwaq's story